ddelvalfraire/mygit/README.md

 make
 ```

-Note: You may need to modify the CMakeLists.txt minimum version requirement based on your system.
+Note: You most likely need to modify the CmakeLists.txt to correctly reference your dependencies

 ## Features